- How Do I Find Out Who Owns A Derelict Building?

 A derelict building with huge potential is a tempting property investment and these type of abandoned properties can be found all over the UK.
 Many are in areas of urbanisation where industry has vanished but buildings remain.
 Some residential buildings have been abandoned because they are not fit to live in.
 Others may have become derelict when the owners/tenants have died or have left due to financial difficulties.
 Some properties been repossessed and are owned by a bank or building society.

 Whatever the reason for a poor state of repair, derelict buildings can have an impact on the neighbourhood and cause other properties to lose their value.
-For this reason most people in the immediate vicinity are usually willing to assist in providing details of ownership.
+For this reason most people in the immediate vicinity are usually willing to assist in providing details of who owns a derelict property.

 Contact local councils for a list of derelict buildings